 The best way for us to show you how we can help your brand is to discuss your needs, your product / company / organization, and your vision and goals.
 Once we have a set of goals, be can start the process of building a plan to achieve them.

-Kazolu is an independent consultancy based in Guelph, Ontario, providing strategic business planning, marketing communications, brand identity development, and marketing audits.
-We partner with our clients to create coherent, compelling brand stories and brand identities.
+Kazolu is an independent consultancy based in Guelph, Ontario providing strategic business planning, marketing communications, brand identity development, and marketing audits.
+Kazolu partners with clients to create coherent, compelling brand stories and brand identities.

-We work regionally and nationally with a variety of brands, companies, and organizations - businesses, community benefit organizations and individuals to provide strategic messages that are consistent, authentic, truthful and effective.
+We work regionally and nationally with a variety of businesses, individuals, brands, companies, and organizations, providing strategic communications that are consistent, authentic, truthful and effective.

 The Guelph Country Club was established in 1912 as a private golf facility but has been open to the public as a semi-private Golf facility since 1999.
 This fact was not widely known in the Guelph area, hindering walk-in traffic for the golf and hospitality facilities.
 Memberships were also in decline.
 The business goal was to increase awareness of the semi-private facility’s premium quality to drive walk-in traffic and expand the membership base.